Backpacking the Long Path

 Lean-tos

-Terrace Mountain lean to - mile 8.60, 0.90 miles on a side trail.
-Water available.
+Terrace Mountain lean to - mile 8.40, 1.05 miles from the Long Path.
+No water available.
 Distance from Bouton lean-to – 11 miles

 Camping